3 dead, 11 wounded in downtown Philadelphia shooting

 “You can imagine there were hundreds of individuals just enjoying South Street, as they do every single weekend, when this shooting broke out,” Pace said.

 Two men and a woman were among those killed in the shooting, he said.
 Their names were not made public by authorities.
-The conditions of those who were wounded by gunfire remains unknown.
+Thomas Jefferson University Hospital spokesperson Damien Woods said, of the 10 patients who came to the hospital, three were dead, six were in stable condition and one had been discharged.

 Two handguns were recovered, including one with an extended magazine, police said.
 No arrests have been made.

-Pace said police were asking business owners to review video from surveillance cameras.

-The department said on Twitter to avoid the area.
 South Street is known for its entertainment venues and night life with multiple bars, restaurants and businesses.
+Surveillance video from a local business posted by WTXF-TV showed scores of people milling about on the sidewalks and in the street who then suddenly began to flee en masse as the gunfire began.

+Pace said police expect to be able to gather “a lot of video surveillance footage” from the many businesses along the street later in the day to try to identify suspects.